jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 #pragma warning disable CS1572 // param tag mismatch
 ```

-And then that's dealt with.
 The members you use it for will still use the param tag either way.

+You do lose the checks on param existence this way.

+Downside: You lose some automatic checking (like param-existence validation), But you gain a lot of other things by using these centralized docs structs, like the maintainability, clarity of the code, and comment reuse.

 #### Naming Rules